beeware/toga/docs/tutorial/tutorial-0.rst

        button.style.flex = 1

-``flex`` attribute specifies how an element is sized with respect to other elements along its direction.
+The ``flex`` attribute specifies how an element is sized with respect to other elements along its direction.
 The default direction is row (horizontal) and since the button is the only element here, it will take up the whole width.
 Check out `style docs <https://toga.readthedocs.io/en/latest/reference/style/pack.html#flex>`_